w3f/polkadot-wiki/docs/learn-staking.md

 Because every offence regardless of level triggers a chill, and every chill triggers an automatic re-election of a new active validator set, the offending validator is immediately removed from the current set and the next, and someone else takes their place.
 To re-join, they need to acknowledge the slash and re-announce their candidature.

+### Slashing Across Eras

+There are 3 main difficulties to account for with slashing in NPoS:

+- A nominator can nominate multiple validators and be slashed via any of them.
+- Until slashed, stake is reused from era to era.
+Nominating with N coins for E eras in a row does not mean you have N*E coins to be slashed - you've only ever had N.
+- Slashable offences can be found after the fact and out of order.

+To balance this, we only slash for the maximum slash a participant can receive in some time period, rather than the sum.
+This ensures protection from overslashing.
+Likewise, the time span over which maximum slashes are computed are finite and the validator is chilled with nominations withdrawn after a slashing event, as state in the previous section.
+This prevents rage-quit attacks in which, once caught misbehaving, a participant deliberately misbehaves more because their slashing amount is already maxed out.

 ## Reward Distribution

 Note that Kusama runs approximately 4x as fast as Polkadot, except for block production times.
 Polkadot will also produce blocks at approximately six second intervals.